arianneorpilla/jidoujisho/README.md

   <a href="https://github.com/lrorpilla/jidoujisho/releases/tag/0.16.3-beta">0.16</a>
 </b></p>

-# 📚 Uninterrupted language immersion at your fingertips
+# 📚 Uninterrupted language immersion at your fingertgips

 **jidoujisho** is an Android video player and card creation toolkit with features specifically helpful for language learners.